SEND Local Offer

 Colville Primary School receives funding from the local authority.
 This money is used to support the learning of children with SEND and/or disabilities.
-The Head Teacher and Governors decide the budget for SEND provision based on the needs of the children in school.
+The Executive Headteacher, Head of School and Governors decide the budget for SEND provision based on the needs of the children in school.

 - Teachers (with advice from the SENDCo) support pupils to overcome barriers to learning.

-- The Head Teacher, SENDCo and other members of the leadership team prioritise pupils for interventions each term as part of pupil progress meetings.
+- The Head of school, SENDCo and other members of the leadership team prioritise pupils for interventions each term as part of pupil progress meetings.